Lawyer Profile Detail

 - defending a financial institution in relation to de-marketing clients.

-Jill is ranked in the current editions of Chambers Global and Chambers Canada as one of the top Up and Coming lawyers in Canada in the area of Dispute Resolution: Class Action (Defence).
+Jill is ranked in the current edition of Chambers Canada as one of the top Up and Coming lawyers in Canada in the area of Dispute Resolution: Class Action (Defence).
 Jill appears in the current edition of the Canadian Legal Lexpert Directory as a leading lawyer in the area of class actions.
 She was recognized by Best Lawyers as the 2017 Class Action Litigation “Lawyer of the Year” in Vancouver and is also listed in their current Best Lawyers in Canada directory in the areas of corporate and commercial litigation and class action litigation.
 She is listed in the current edition of Benchmark Canada, The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys, as a Litigation Star in the areas of class action and product liability.
 She is also recognized as a leading lawyer in the area of product liability defence in Who’s Who Legal: Canada.

 Jill is the editor of the fourth edition of Defending Class Actions in Canada, published by LexisNexis, and was a co-editor and contributing author to the previous editions.
 She is a frequent presenter on class actions and other litigation topics at Canadian Bar Association events and other conferences.